textX/Arpeggio/docs/index.md

 * [Good test coverage](https://github.com/igordejanovic/Arpeggio/tree/master/tests/unit)
 * Beautiful mkdocs documentation - you are reading it

+## Python versions

+Arpeggio works with Python 2.7, 3.3+.
+Other versions might work but are not tested.

 ## Open-source projects using Arpeggio

 - [textX](https://github.com/igordejanovic/textX) - Meta-language for building